zakywisnu/zakywisnu/README.md

 ### Hi there Zaky's here

-I work as a Learner at Apple Developer Academy @ BINUS and a Machine Learning Advisor at Bangkit Academy.
+I work as a Learner at Apple Developer Academy @ BINUS and iOS Developer at NP Solution Limited.

 I'm always trying to grow and learn something new.

 ### What I'm focusing on

-Currently I like to develop apps using Swift and Kotlin aswell as applying machine learning in my project.
+Currently I like to develop apps especially using Swift in my project.

 ### Reach me on my social media